 Peiyang Xu

-I'm an undergraduate student at Tsinghua University, majoring in Computer Science and Technology.
-Currently, I am working as a research intern at University of Chicago under the supervision of Professor Bo Li.
-Previously, I also had the honor of being advised by Professor Xiaolin Hu at Tsinghua University.
+I'm a first-year Ph.D. student in Electrical and Computer Engineering at Princeton University.
+I earned my Bachelor's degree from Tsinghua University, majoring in Computer Science and Technology.
+Previously, I was fortunate to have worked as a research intern at University of Chicago under the supervision of Professor Bo Li.
+I also had the honor of being advised by Professor Xiaolin Hu at Tsinghua University.

 Research